 With HDR Brightness, Tone Mapping, and Dynamic Iris, BenQ can project video with added dynamic range.
 For example, they allow the projector to show the difference between a star and dark, empty space in a sci-fi interstellar scene, allowing the audience to be fully immersed in the cinematic universe and have an experience that is very close to the one they get at a theater.

 A comparison between BenQ HDR-PRO projector and others in terms of brightness and contrast of the projected image

-Wide Color Gamut is also crucial for HDR.
-Therefore, BenQ developed its own CinematicColor™ Color management technology.
-It not only matches the wide color space set by the film industry, but also provides an exclusive, rigid manual calibration mechanism to present the image with accurate color, saturation, brightness, and color temperature, etc. It can reach 100% Rec.
-709 color gamut with Delta E<3, even meeting the requirement of DCI-P3 cinematic wide color gamut.
+Wide color gamut is also crucial for HDR.
+Therefore, BenQ developed its own CinematicColor Color management technology.
+It not only matches the wide color space set by the film industry, but also provides an exclusive, dedicated manual calibration mechanism to present images with accurate color, saturation, brightness, and color temperature.
+Coverage reaches 100% Rec.
+709 color gamut with Delta E<3, and even meets the requirements of DCI-P3 cinematic wide color gamut.
 The Color Mapping function of the projector can also automatically adjust the color of HDR content to the richest and most accurate color in any condition.

 Deciding the distance between the projector and screen

 To fully enjoy watching HDR content with 4K projectors, prepare a 4K HDR player and 4K HDR-authored content.
 When choosing the content, we recommend videos with higher brightness, more contrast, and more saturated colors, which show the full potential of HDR content.

 HDR content needs a true HDR projector to really shine